davidc6/cs-knowledge/notes/system-design/system-design.md

 * DAU - daily active users
 * QPS - queries per second (to measure peak hours and latency)
 * Fan-out is a messaging pattern used to broadcast one-to-many, single sender (publisher) to multiple receivers.
 Pull/push messaging pattern is also an example of a fan-out pattern where single data source is pushed to multiple endpoints.
 It is a way of delivering data to many users.

+## Distributed tracing

+- [Zipkin](https://zipkin.io/) - originally developed by Twitter to troubleshoot complex microservices architectures to provide visibility into the latency of service calls.
+It has collection and lookup, so enables to understand detailed operations of the service.
+This system enables to identify bottlenecks and optimise the application.
+The UI can be used to investigate causes and optimise accordingly.
+It consists of instrumented services, collector, storage, api (to store, query etc the data) and a web UI.

+## Monitoring

+- Prometheus is used for collecting and querying time-series data.

 ## Resources